jonnonz1/nz-statute-book/acts/public/1987/conservation-act-1987.md

 (1) Every person commits an offence against this Act who knowingly, and without the authority of the Minister or the Director-General,—
   (a) enters or remains in any conservation area declared closed by the Minister pursuant to section 13; or (b) enters any conservation area with a vehicle, ship, or aircraft, in breach of any prohibition or restriction imposed pursuant to this Act; or
+  (ba) contravenes or fails to comply with section 17O(2), which relates to activities carried out in conservation areas without a concession; or
+  (bb) contravenes or fails to comply with section 17ZF, which relates to operating aircraft in conservation areas without a concession or in an emergency or to repair a navigation aid; or
-  (ba) contravenes or fails to comply with any provision of section 17O(2) or section 17ZF; or (c) liberates any animal on any conservation area; or (ca) causes or allows any cattle, sheep, horse, or other animal of any kind whatever to enter on any conservation area; or (d) plants any plant, or sows or scatters the seed of any plant, or, knowing that it is likely to be injurious to plants or animals, introduces any substance, in or on any conservation area; or
+  (c) liberates any animal on any conservation area; or (ca) causes or allows any cattle, sheep, horse, or other animal of any kind whatever to enter on any conservation area; or (d) plants any plant, or sows or scatters the seed of any plant, or, knowing that it is likely to be injurious to plants or animals, introduces any substance, in or on any conservation area; or